Matthew Knies to suit up for Leafs in Game 7 | Globalnews.ca

 Knies took a reverse hit from Panthers defenceman Aaron Ekblad in the first period of Game 6 on Friday.

+Panthers winger Evan Rodrigues appears set to return following a two-game injury absence for the defending Stanley Cup champions, but head coach Paul Maurice wouldn’t confirm any changes to his lineup.

+The Toronto native started the series on Florida’s No. 1 line with Selke Trophy nominees Aleksander Barkov and Sam Reinhart.
+Jesper Boqvist subbed in the last two contests and scored in the Panthers’ 6-1 victory in Game 5 that pushed the Leafs to the brink.

-Knies, who plays alongside star forwards Auston Matthews and Mitch Marner, and occupies the net-front spot on the top power-play unit, has five goals and two assists in 12 post-season contests this spring.
-He registered 29 goals and 29 assists for 58 points across 78 games in 2024-25.
+Knies, who plays alongside star forwards Auston Matthews and Mitch Marner at even strength, and occupies the net-front role on the top power-play unit, has five goals and two assists in 12 post-season contests this spring.

-Panthers winger Evan Rodrigues appears set to return following a two-game injury absence, but head coach Paul Maurice wouldn’t confirm any changes to his lineup.

 This report by The Canadian Press was first published May 18, 2025.